RoadieHQ/marketing-site/content/docs/details/techdocs/index.md

 ## Including existing markdown files

-Mkdocs only processes markdown files in the mkdocs directory (defaults to `docs/`).
-If you've existing docs which live closer to the code e.g. a README.md in the root or at some other level they can't be referenced in the mkdocs.yaml.
+MkDocs only processes markdown files in the MkDocs directory (defaults to `docs/`).
+If you've existing docs which live closer to the code e.g. a README.md in the root or at some other level they can't be referenced in the `mkdocs.yaml`.

 It is possible to use the [PyMdown snippets extension](https://facelessuser.github.io/pymdown-extensions/extensions/snippets/#snippets) to include markdown files from outside the mkdocs docs directory in markdown files within it.

-To enable this extension update your mkdocs.yaml:
+To enable this extension update your `mkdocs.yaml`:

 ```yaml
 markdown_extensions: